House Urges FG to Intervene, Ensure Reversal of Blockade By Benin Republic

 Adedayo Akinwale in Abuja

-The lawmaker recalled that on May 6, 2025, Beninese security personnel in a joint operation with the Ministry of Agriculture and Commerce on the order of the President of Republic of Benin effected a pre-dawn blockade of Tabera-Tandu road with heavy stones, barring movement of people, goods and services between Nigeria and Republic of Benin.
+The lawmaker recalled that on the 6th May, Beninese Security Personnel in joint operation with the Ministry of Agriculture and Commerce on the order of the President of Republic of Benin effected a pre-dawn blockade of Tabera-Tandu Road with heavy stones, barring movement of people, goods and services between Nigeria and Republic of Benin.

 Bio argued that this presidential directive of blockade has disrupted movement of people, seasonal cashew and soya beans trade that are critical to rural livelihood of people in the border communities of the two countries.